-8.3.4 About the Sector Protection Register
+7.3.4 About the Sector Protection Register

 The Sector Protection Register is subject to a limit of 10,000 erase/program cycles.
-Users are encouraged to carefully evaluate the number of times the Sector Protection Register is modified during the course of the application's life cycle.
-If the application requires that the Security Protection Register be modified more than the specified limit of 10,000 cycles because the application must temporarily unprotect individual sectors (sector protection remains enabled while the Sector Protection Register is reprogrammed), then the application must limit this practice.
-Instead, a combination of temporarily unprotecting individual sectors, along with disabling sector protection completely, must be implemented by the application to ensure that the limit of 10,000 cycles is not exceeded.
+Users are encouraged to carefully evaluate the number of times the Sector Protection Register will be modified during the course of the application's life cycle.
+If the application requires that the Security Protection Register be modified more than the specified limit of 10,000 cycles because the application needs to temporarily unprotect individual sectors (sector protection remains enabled while the Sector Protection Register is reprogrammed), then the application will need to limit this practice.
+Instead, a combination of temporarily unprotecting individual sectors along with disabling sector protection completely will need to be implemented by the application to ensure that the limit of 10,000 cycles is not exceeded.

-9 Security Features
+8. Security Features